- How does the Bluetooth technology work?

 Citizens concerned with privacy can set options in their device (referred to as ‘Discovery Mode’ or ‘Visibility’) so that the device will not be detected by the Bluetooth system.

-The Bluetooth system was found to be consistently accurate during the trial in 2010, and is currently functioning well in the construction area on 16 Avenue North and Deerfoot Trail.
+The Bluetooth system was found to be consistently accurate during the pilot project on Deerfoot trail in 2010, and was found to be consistently accurate when tested during construction on 16 Avenue North and Deerfoot Trail.
 The system becomes increasingly accurate as more people use Bluetooth devices.

 Travel times can be updated as often as once a minute, but are dependent on the number of Bluetooth-enabled devices present at any given time.
 Once the permanent Bluetooth detection system is in operation, The City will have a better estimate of how often the travel times are updated.